 5. Know the Reputation of the Host Before Purchasing Web Hosting

-If you’re investing money for a host you have never heard before, know are they really worthy.
+If you’re investing money for a host you have never heard before, check if that is really worth it.
 For that check web hosting reviews and the companies they recommend.
 You can also drop a message in chat support there if it is available and you don’t see your preferred host.

 6. Moneyback Guarantee Period